LA Times planning move to suburb El Segundo

 The newspaper’s lease is up at its historic Downtown headquarters in May

 Finally, the Los Angeles Times has revealed where it will move when its lease runs out at the Times Mirror Square building in Downtown, and it might surprise you.

-Soon-Shiong, a billionaire medical entrepreneur who agreed to buy the Times in February, will move the 137-year-old newspaper to El Segundo, the small city south of the Los Angeles International Airport that’s best known as a hub of aerospace and defense industries.
-Soon-Shiong made the announcement at a town-hall style meeting with staff and the newspaper later announced it on its website.
+The Times’ new owner-to-be, billionaire medical entrepreneur Dr. Patrick Soon-Shiong, will move the 137-year-old newspaper of record to El Segundo, a small city south of the Los Angeles International Airport that’s best known as a hub of aerospace and defense industries.
+Soon-Shiong made the announcement at a town-hall style meeting with staff on Friday and the newspaper later announced it on their website.

-Initially, the announcement about the move indicated it would be a temporary one.
-Times reporter Carolina Miranda tweeted during Friday’s town hall that leadership was also weighing a move to the paper’s printing plant at Olympic Boulevard and Alameda Street in the Arts District.
+The move appears to be temporary, according to Times reporter Carolina Miranda, who tweeted during Friday’s town hall that leadership was also weighing a move to the paper’s printing plant at Olympic Boulevard and Alameda Street in the Arts District.

 Soon-Shiong purchased a warehouse in El Segundo in January for $43 million through an LLC tied to an executive at his Culver City-based biotech firm, Nantworks.
 Its unclear if the purchase is in any way connected to the Times’ move.

 Speculation has been rife about where the newspaper would go since the Onni Group purchased its current home, the Times Mirror Square, in 2016.
 The Canadian firm immediately announced it wanted to redevelop the Art Deco building into a mixed-use project with office, retail and potentially residential space.